Phoenix.new Launches Remote Agent-Powered Dev Environments for Elixir

 Analysts Set New Price Targets

-Check Out Our Latest Report on MDB
+View Our Latest Research Report on MongoDB

-Insider Buying and Selling
+Insider Buying and Selling at MongoDB

 MongoDB, Inc, together with its subsidiaries, provides general purpose database platform worldwide.
 The company provides MongoDB Atlas, a hosted multi-cloud database-as-a-service solution; MongoDB Enterprise Advanced, a commercial database server for enterprise customers to run in the cloud, on-premises, or in a hybrid environment; and Community Server, a free-to-download version of its database, which includes the functionality that developers need to get started with MongoDB.